brandur/sorg/content/drafts/mongodb.md

 While a great idea in theory, in my experience that when easily available, it's vastly more likely for sharding to be abused than used appropriately.
-Enthusiastic engineers will inevitably shard prematurely and unwisely, and the darker sides of sharing become apparent immediately:
+Enthusiastic engineers will inevitably shard prematurely and unwisely, and the darker sides of sharding become apparent immediately:

 * Cross-record ACID guarantees and constraints are gone forever.
 * Data becomes difficult to find and cross-reference because it exists across a